 Without the capability to transmit all that information rapidly, securely and affordably, EHRs remained few and far between for the next 20 years.

 By the early 1990s, the majority of U.S. industries had already taken the plunge into automating data and transactions.
 Health care, on the other hand, was struggling to keep up.
 In 1991, a book titled “The Computer-Based Patient Record: An Essential Technology for Health Care” shook the industry out of complacency and helped drive the adoption of EHRs by breaking down all the challenges associated with the technology.

-The book introduced the idea of EHRs as "computer-based patient records" (CPR).
-It was the first time an electronic patient record was viewed as a clinician's assistive technology, rather than a basic mirror of old-fashioned paper records.
+The book introduced EHRs as “computer-based patient records” (CPR).
+It was the first time an electronic patient record was viewed as a clinician’s assistive technology rather than a basic mirror of old-fashioned paper records.
 Due to advances in technology that allowed more processing power in smaller packages, EHR was suddenly much more affordable — even for small ambulatory practices.

 With the continued development of the Internet, EHRs became deployable on the cloud instead of taking up valuable on-site space.
-This system also allowed data to be shared with patients, not just other providers, allowing for better patient engagement.
+The system also enabled providers to share data with patients for improved engagement over past models that only shared data with other providers.
 By the mid-90s, a host of organizations were rushing to develop proprietary EHRs.
 Large hospital systems and academic centers led one half of the charge, along with new vendors offering off-the-shelf solutions to fit a variety of budgets.

 The Health Insurance Portability and Accountability Act (HIPAA) was introduced in 1996 as a response to the growing tide of electronic medical information.
 The protections HIPAA affords patients led vendors to scramble for compliance and laid a structural foundation for the next wave of EHR evolution.